WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-zapier-with-paymattic-in-wordpress.md

 ![](/images/integrations/how-to-integrate-zapier-with-paymattic-in-wordpress/Preview-of-Zapier-integration-scaled.webp)

 This way you can easily integrate Zapier with Paymattic!
-If you have any further questions, concerns, or suggestions, please do not hesitate to contact our [@support team](https://wpmanageninja.com/support-tickets/?utm_source=wpmn&utm_medium=home&utm_campaign=site#/).
+If you have any further questions, concerns, or suggestions, please do not hesitate to contact our [support team](https://wpmanageninja.com/support-tickets/?utm_source=wpmn&utm_medium=home&utm_campaign=site#/).
 Thank you.